 Small Pools 101: Shapes, Dimensions, Features And Other Considerations

-Today we're going to discuss some of the major questions we receive on a daily basis here at River Pools Powered by Thursday Pools Manufacturing from folks who think that a small pool might be the best option for their backyard.
-Let's jump right in!
+Today we're going to discuss some of the major questions we receive on a daily basis here at River Pools from folks who think that a small pool might be the best option for their backyard.

-What Are The Dimensions or Sizes Of Small Pools?
+What Are the Dimensions or Sizes of Small Pools?

-If this is too small for you, perhaps a medium pool, which ranges up to 34' long and 14' wide would be a better fit.
+If this is too small for you, perhaps a medium pool (up to 34' long and 14' wide) would be a better fit.

-What Shapes Of Small Pools Are Available?
+What Shapes of Small Pools Are Available?

 The first big decision to consider is whether you prefer more of a linear design like a rectangle, or a shape with flowing lines such as a freeform design.

 How Much Do Small Pools Cost?

 But we find that a typical small pool project can range somewhere between $25,000 and $75,000 with many exceptions being lower and even much higher.

-What Features Can You Get On A Small Pool?
+What Features Can You Get on a Small Pool?

 There are also other types of pool features such as tanning ledges, sun shelves, or baja shelves (all virtually synonymous) that you can integrate into a small pool design, either as part of the pool or as a separate body of water that would typically spill over into the pool.

-What Is The Best Type Of Small Pool?
+What Is the Best Type of Small Pool?

-If you are seriously considering investing a lot of money in your backyard, we would strongly suggest you check out our honest and comprehensive comparison of the three types of pools here.
+If you are seriously considering investing a lot of money in your backyard, we would strongly suggest you check out our honest and comprehensive comparison of the three types of pools.

-Are Small Pools Easier To Maintain?
+Are Small Pools Easier to Maintain?

-But, exactly how much time depends on several factors such as what type of pool it is, how many trees you have surrounding the pool, what type of sanitation equiupment you have, whether you have an automatic pool cleaner, etc.
+But, exactly how much time depends on several factors such as what type of pool it is, how many trees you have surrounding the pool, what type of sanitation equipment you have, whether you have an automatic pool cleaner, etc.